refgenie/refgenie/docs/install.md

 # Managing server subscriptions

 Refgenie populates the server list with [http://refgenomes.databio.org](http://refgenomes.databio.org) by default.
-In case you want to `pull` assets from other servers, which may serve a different set of assets refgenie privides a command line access to the `genome_servers` entry in the config file.
+In case you want to `pull` assets from other servers, which may serve a different set of assets, refgenie provides a command line access to the `genome_servers` entry in the config file.
 Current list of server subscriptions is displayed by `refgenie list` command.

 ## Add new server